5 Best Metal Bed Frames for Heavy People

 2. Material Quality & Construction

-What to look for: Thick gauge steel (lower numbers indicate thicker steel—12-gauge is stronger than 16-gauge) and reinforced connection points.
+What to look for: Thick gauge steel (lower numbers indicate thicker steel, so 12-gauge is stronger than 16-gauge) and reinforced connection points.

 Why it matters: Thicker steel prevents bending under pressure, while reinforced joints prevent the most common failure points in bed frames.